alyzukas/education/README.md

 - **Draft Problem Statement:** Is school performance associated with socioeconomic factors?

-- **Final Problem Statement:** Does school geoassignment have a large effect on school performance?
+- **Final Problem Statement:** Does school geoassignment have a strong effect on school performance?

 ---